Esther 5

 Notes

 The opening phrase "on the third day" connects directly to Esther's command in Esther 4:16 that the Jews fast for three days before her approach.
 The fasting is over, and now Esther acts.
-The Hebrew וַתִּלְבַּשׁ אֶסְתֵּר מַלְכוּת says literally that Esther "put on royalty" -- the word מַלְכוּת ("royalty, kingship") is used rather than simply "garments" or "robes."
-This is not merely getting dressed; it is Esther assuming the full weight of her royal identity, which she will now use to save her people.
-The contrast with Esther 4:1-4, where Mordecai wore sackcloth and Esther was distressed, is deliberate: Esther moves from mourning to queenly authority.
+The Hebrew וַתִּלְבַּשׁ אֶסְתֵּר מַלְכוּת says literally that Esther "put on royalty" — the word מַלְכוּת ("royalty, kingship") rather than simply "garments" or "robes."
+She is not merely dressing for court; she is taking up her royal identity.
+The contrast with Esther 4:1-4, where Mordecai wore sackcloth and Esther was distressed, is deliberate: she moves from mourning to queenly authority.

 The geography of the scene is carefully described.
 Esther stands in the חֲצַר בֵּית הַמֶּלֶךְ הַפְּנִימִית ("the inner court of the king's palace"), the restricted space where unsummoned visitors face death (Esther 4:11).
 The king is seated on his throne נֹכַח פֶּתַח הַבָּיִת ("facing the entrance of the hall"), meaning he would see Esther the moment she appeared.
-The narrative slows to capture the tension of this moment -- everything depends on the king's response.
+The narrative slows here because everything depends on the king's response.

 Verse 2 resolves the tension with the key phrase נָשְׂאָה חֵן בְּעֵינָיו ("she found favor in his eyes").
 The verb נָשָׂא ("to lift, to carry") combined with חֵן ("grace, favor") is a Hebrew idiom meaning "to receive gracious approval."
 The extension of the שַׁרְבִיט הַזָּהָב ("golden scepter") signals not merely permission to live but royal welcome.
 Esther's response -- approaching and touching the tip of the scepter -- is an act of both relief and courtly protocol.

 The king's offer of "up to half the kingdom" is a conventional expression of royal generosity found in other ancient Near Eastern contexts (compare Mark 6:23, where Herod makes a similar offer).
 It is not meant literally but signals that the king is well-disposed and prepared to grant a substantial request.
-The fact that the king asks "what is your request?" before Esther speaks reveals his awareness that an uninvited visit from the queen must involve something significant.
+The king's question before Esther speaks — "what is your request?" — reveals his awareness that an uninvited visit from the queen must involve something significant.

 Esther's Invitation to the Banquet (vv.
 4-8)